 1. Do not neglect stains

-When a carpet is stained by spilling a drink or dropping some food, many people make a half-hearted attempt to clean it up.
+When a carpet stains because of a spilt drink or dropped food, many people make a half-hearted attempt to clean it up.
 They say to themselves that they will clean it later.
 However, time goes by and they eventually move on to other things, forgetting about the stain completely.
 This can be a disaster because once a stain dries and becomes hard, it becomes incredibly difficult to remove.
 In some cases, such as set-in wine stains, it will be necessary to call professional Green Choice Carpet of Brooklyn to get the stain out for you.
 Therefore, it is important to act quickly to remove a stain as soon as it occurs.

 2. Professional cleanings

 While vacuuming your carpet on a weekly basis is a great way to keep it looking great and make it last longer, nothing compares to having it professionally cleaned.
 This should be done on a yearly basis.
 Professional carpet cleaning companies use machines and chemicals that are far more powerful than anything the average person has in their home.
 They can give your carpeting a deep and thorough cleaning that a standard household vacuum cleaner is not capable of doing.